fpindia/meetupnotes/notes/07-03-2020/main.md

 tutorial, KC Sivaramakrishnan (and others) provide step by step explanation of using Alg.
-Effects as resumable exceptions that reduce monad poisoning in concurrent OCaml code and also how popular language constructs are async/await, generators/iterators, message passing, exception handling etc can all be expressed with Algebraic Effects and handlers.
+Effects as resumable exceptions that reduce monad poisoning in concurrent OCaml code and also how popular language constructs like async/await, generators/iterators, message passing, exception handling etc can all be expressed with Algebraic Effects and handlers.